 This simulation platform is framed in a higher project called SAFEPORT proposed by NATO, and is composed by different modules that should be integrated with.
-The platform should simulate the modeled dynamics taking into account the simulation, region mapping and vehicle properties, provided by a configuration file from the DSS.
+The platform should simulate the modeled dynamics taking into account the simulation characteristics, region mapping and vehicle properties, provided by a configuration file from the DSS.
 The simulator should provide some feedback from the simulation execution, in which parameters like unseen threats in protected areas should be analyzed.
-Hence, the platform has to promote a bi-directional modular communication for the proper execution of the project as a whole.
+Hence, the platform has to promote a bi-directional modular communication for the proper execution of the project as a whole, receiving the configuration and characteristics